-- (d) A student shall not be permitted to drop the class once informed of an alleged Student Honor Code violation.
-Any class that is dropped in violation of this restriction shall be reinstated until the charges are resolved.
-If the student is found not responsible for a Student Honor Code violation, the student is free to drop the class as long as the case was initiated prior to the published deadline to drop classes.
-A student found responsible but receiving only a penalty for the assignment in question may drop the course if the case was initiated prior to the deadline to drop classes.
-A student who receives a course grade penalty is not permitted to drop the class. - (2) Student Conduct Code: Resolution Options. - (a) For students charged with violations of the Student Conduct Code, the following are the options available to resolve the case: - 1.
-Health Science Center Student Conduct Committee for cases involving violations of the Health Insurance Portability and Accountability Act (HIPAA) or Florida patient confidentiality laws under Regulation 6C1-4.0433.
-Where the student conduct case also involves other conduct, Regulation 6C1-4.042(5) shall apply. - 2.
-For cases alleging violations of the Student Conduct Code involving the Department of Housing and Residence Education Community Standards or cases alleging violations of the Student Conduct Code occurring within University housing, the options set forth in Regulation 6C1-4.0432 shall apply.
-Where the student conduct case also involves other conduct, Regulation 6C1-4.042(5) shall apply.
+- informed of an alleged Student Honor Code violation.
+Any course that is dropped or from which the student has withdrawn in violation of this restriction shall be reinstated until the charges are resolved.
+If the student is found not responsible for a Student Honor Code violation, the student is free to withdraw from the course as long as the case was initiated prior to the published deadline to withdraw.
+A student found responsible but receiving only a penalty for the assignment in question may drop or withdraw from the course if the case was initiated prior to the deadline to withdraw from the course.
+A student who receives a course grade penalty is not permitted to withdraw from the course. - (2) Student Conduct Code: Resolution Options. - (a) For students charged with violations of the Student Conduct Code, the following are the options available to resolve the case: - 1.
+Health Science Center Student Conduct Committee for cases involving violations of the Health Insurance Portability and Accountability Act (HIPAA) or any other applicable patient confidentiality laws under University of Florida Regulation 6C1-4.0433.
+Where the student conduct case also involves other conduct, subsection (5) belowRegulation 6C1-4.042(5) shall apply. - 2.
+For cases alleging violations of the Student Conduct Code involving the Department of Housing and Residence Education Community Standards or cases alleging violations of the Student Conduct Code occurring within University housing, the options set forth in University of Florida Regulation 6C1-4.0432 shall apply.
+Where the student conduct case also involves other conduct, subsection Regulation 6C1-4.042(5) below shall apply.

 - 3. For other cases, the following options apply: - a.
-Administrative review or hearing by Student Conduct and Conflict Resolution staff, or - b.
-Student Conduct Committee, or that Committee's Chairperson or designee, under Regulation 6C1.4.0431. - (b) Except as provided in subsection (2)(c) below, students charged with less serious violations may choose administrative review or an administrative hearing and students charged with more serious violations will choose between an administrative or conduct committee hearing.
+Administrative review or hearing by an administrator from the Office of Student Conduct and Conflict Resolution, or - b.
+Student Conduct Committee, or that Committee's Chairperson or designee, under University of Florida Regulation 6C1-4.0431. - (b) Except as provided in paragraphsubsection (2)(c) below, students charged with less serious violations may choose administrative review or an administrator or conduct committee hearing and students charged with more serious violations will choose between an administrator or conduct committee hearing.
 Students who do not dispute the allegations of a more serious violation may also choose administrative review.
-Less serious violations are those violations which, if proven, would not result in removal from housing, suspension, or expulsion in the opinion of the Director of Student Conduct and Conflict Resolution or designee. - (c) A student who has pled guilty, been adjudicated guilty, been convicted or who has otherwise received a verdict of guilt in a criminal court of law regarding, in whole or in part, the same conduct for which the student is charged under the Student Conduct Code, may be found in violation of subsection (3)(q) of Regulation 6C1-4.041 and/or may be found responsible for other applicable violations on the basis of that plea, guilty verdict, adjudication of guilt and/or conviction.
-Any such student shall be afforded the opportunity to participate in an administrative review by an administrator in the office of Student Conduct and Conflict Resolution in accordance with subsection (2)3a of this regulation.
-Notwithstanding any other provision of this regulation, this administrative review shall be the only applicable process to resolve such Student Conduct Code case unless the case also involves other conduct, in which event Regulation 6C1-4.042(5) shall apply.
+Less serious violations are those violations which, if proven, would not result in removal from housing, suspension, or expulsion in the opinion of the Director of Student Conduct and Conflict Resolution or designee. - (c) A student who has pled guilty, been adjudicated guilty, been convicted or who has otherwise received a verdict of guilt in a criminal court of law regarding, in whole or in part, the same conduct for which the student is charged under the Student Conduct Code, may be found in violation of paragraphsubsection (3)(q) of University of Florida Regulation 4.041 of Regulation 6C1-4.041 and/or may be found responsible for other applicable violations on the basis of that plea, guilty verdict, adjudication of guilt and/or conviction.
+Any such student shall be afforded the opportunity to participate in an administrative review by an administrator in the office of Student Conduct and Conflict Resolution in accordance with subparagraph (2)(a)3.a above of this regulation.
+Paragraphs Section 6C1-4.042(6)(a), (6)(b)1, (6)(b)2, (6)(b)4, and (6)(b)5, (8), (9) and

+(10) below shall apply.
+Notwithstanding any other provision of this regulation, this administrative review shall be the only applicable process to resolve such Student Conduct Code case unless the case also involves other conduct, in which event subsectionRegulation 6C1-4.042(5) below shall apply.